noobwarrior-org/noobwarrior/README.md

 # noobWarrior
 noobWarrior is a self-contained toolkit & decentralized platform for everything Roblox.
-It aims to be an incredibly invaluable tool for the Roblox community, serving players, developers, content creators, and archivists.
+It aims to be an incredibly invaluable tool for anyone who has to frequently work with it, serving players, developers, content creators, archivists, the employees who work there, basically everyone.

+If you make games on Roblox, or even just play it without ever making anything on the site, there is a chance that you'll benefit one way or another from this project.

 You can:
+- Visit games without having any fears that they will eventually be broken in one way or another because of a change made by Roblox
 - Back up and preserve your own games, accessories & models so that you have a frozen state of your game that can't be crippled by Roblox updates or moderation
     - It backs up EVERYTHING.
 Place files (and all of their contained assets,) thumbnails, badges, gamepasses, game description, visit count, like/dislikes, whatever you can name.
     - It compiles all of this data into an archive database where it can be easily retrieved using the built in archive editor.